tableau/webdataconnector/docs3/wdc_authentication.md

   }
 ```

-For connectors that require authentication, the auth type must be set.
-Otherwise,
+You must set the authentication type for any connector that requires authentication.
+If you don't set the authentication type,
-Tableau will not know how to re-authenticate the user when the user is un-authenticated, which is a common scenario.
+Tableau will not know how to reauthenticate the user when the user is unauthenticated, which is a common scenario.
 For example, passwords (or tokens) should be stored in the tableau.password property.
 The contents of this property
 are not ever written to disk.
-So when a user opens a saved workbook that is attached to a WDC data source,
+So when a user opens a saved workbook that is attached to a web data connector data source,
 there will not a be a password for that source.

-In that case, if the user wishes to refresh the extract, re-authentication needs to happen first.
+In that case, if the user wishes to refresh the extract, reauthentication must happen first.
 When
 the user tries to refresh the data source, one of three things can happen depending on the value of authType.

 - If authType is `none`, then nothing will happen.